Creating rotas without the aid of rota planning software can be a bit of a nightmare.

 As well as sticking to a routine, it’s important to prepare and share the next rota well in advance of the current one ending.

-If you frequently find yourself working on the next rota with less than 24 hours to go before it's needed, then you risk making costly staffing errors.
+If you frequently find yourself working on the next rota with less than 24 hours to go before it's needed, then you risk staff missing the update and making costly staffing errors.

-Your employees will quickly grow tired of having to wait for their manager to tell them when they're next required to work, so ensure that you have at least three or four days between the day you release the rota and the day the existing one ends.
+Your employees will quickly grow tired of having to wait for their manager to tell them when they're next required to work, so ensure that you have at least three or four days between the day you release your staff rota and the day the existing one ends.

 4. Your rotas aren't built around your staff